folio-org/stripes-cli/README.md

 }
 ```

-Webpack resolve aliases are also supported.
+Aliases for Stripes UI apps are also supported:
 ```
 {
   "aliases": {